anyoptimization/pymoo/docs/source/customization/custom.md

             r = np.random.random()

-            # with a probabilty of 40% - change the order of characters
+            # with a probability of 40% - change the order of characters
             if r < 0.4:
                 perm = np.random.permutation(problem.n_characters)
                 X[i, 0] = "".join(np.array([e for e in X[i, 0]])[perm])

-            # also with a probabilty of 40% - change a character randomly
+            # also with a probability of 40% - change a character randomly
             elif r < 0.8:
                 prob = 1 / problem.n_characters
                 mut = [c if np.random.random() > prob